POSCO: 1972–1992

-POSCO first began to sell plate products in 1972 and focused its sales policies on the domestic market to improve steel self-sufficiency at home.
-It made special efforts to supply quality iron and steel to related domestic companies at below export price to strengthen their international competitiveness.
+In 1972, POSCO began selling plate products.
+It focused on the domestic market, aiming to supply quality iron and steel to "related" domestic companies below export prices.

 Beginning in 1973, South Korea's government used its National Investment Fund and the Korea Development Bank to invest large amounts of money into what Park Chung-hee's government viewed as the six strategic industries: steel, non-ferrous metals, shipbuilding, industrial machinery, electronics, and petrochemicals.
 This strategy helped develop companies POSCO and reduced input costs for production in downstream industries as well.

-POSCO produced 6,200,000 t of raw steel in 1980, recording a 13% increase over the previous year, and was one of the few exceptions when almost all areas of the Korean economy were in economic depression.
-Domestic industries absorbed POSCO's major products such as automobile and home appliance manufacturers consuming hot rolled products, shipbuilding and construction and engineering companies consuming medium plates, and electric motor and transformer manufacturers consuming electrical sheets.
-Some over-produced products were exported to foreign countries but the significant import of sections for construction left Korea as a net importer.
-Globally, POSCO was already the most efficient steel producer in certain products.

-By the late 1980s, POSCO's growth had been immense.
-It was the fifth biggest steel company in the world, with an annual production approaching 12 million tons worth 3 trillion won.
-POSCO continued to expand productivity and size at a time when the steel industries of the United States and Japan were declining.
-POSCO completed its second-phase mill at Gwangyang in August 1988.
-A third-phase mill completed in 1992 further increased crude steel production to a total output of approximately 17.2 million tons a year.
-In terms of productivity, POSCO was the world's best steel manufacturer throughout the late 1980s and also was at the top in terms of facilities.
+By the late 1980s, POSCO had grown into the "fifth biggest steel company in the noncommunist world," producing millions of tons worth trillions of won.
+In 1988, the second-phase mill was completed in Gwangyang.
+POSCO was rated the world's most productive steel manufacturer during that time.

-Pohang, previously a fishing port whose major industry was processing fish and marine products, became a major industrial center with almost 520,000 people.
-In addition to the huge integrated steel mill, Pohang became an industrial complex housing companies that manufacture finished steel products of raw materials provided.

 Pohang University of Science and Technology (POSTECH)

 POSCO CEO Park Tae-joon was quoted as saying, "You can import coal and machines, but you cannot import talent".
 Park realized the need for Korea to educate their youth in science and technology to ensure Korea's position in the high technology arena.
 Park founded the Pohang University of Science and Technology (POSTECH) in 1986 as Korea's first science and technology research-oriented university with the mission to educate young Koreans who can contribute to national prosperity through the advancement in science and technology.
 In 2012 and 2013, the Times Higher Education ranked POSTECH 1st in their "100 Under 50 Young Universities" rankings.